jiabin/JuliusRefererBundle/README.md

 Currently it only supports MongoDB (although adding ORM should be fairly simple) and requires at least **Symfony 2.1**

+This bundle supports both [SonataAdmin](http://sonata-project.org/bundles/admin/master/doc/index.html) and [AdmingeneratorGenerator](http://symfony2admingenerator.org/) admin generators.
+You can find more information in documentation.

 ## Documentation

 The bulk of the documentation is stored in the `Resources/doc/index.md` file in this bundle: